dmoliveira/ai-heatmap/README.md

 ## 📖 Reference
 This project is inspired by Chip Huyen's work in the AI & Education book:
 🔗 [Original Source](https://github.com/chiphuyen/aie-book/blob/main/scripts/ai-heatmap.ipynb)

----

-Feel free to modify the `README.md` as needed! 🚀😊
-This version keeps it clean, clear, and easy to follow.